;

 Easy to use

 Starsim's modular structure means you can reuse or adapt existing disease models, transmission networks, and demographics.
+Mix, match, and modify any module you want.

 Global community